stormpath/stormpath-documentation/source/reference.rst

     * - ``minLowerCase``
       - Number
       - Default is 1
-      - Represents the minimum number of lower case characters required for the password. characters
+      - Represents the minimum number of lower case characters required for the password.

     * - ``minUpperCase``
       - Number